stelar-eu/field_segmentation/README.md

 ## Metrics
 The module outputs the following metrics about the run as metadata:
-1. *start_time*: The start time of the run.
+1. *total_runtime*: Total runtime of the module in seconds.
-2. *end_time*: The end time of the run.
-3. *duration*: The duration of the run in seconds.
+2. *partial_runtimes*: Runtimes of the individual steps of the module in seconds.
-4. *status*: The status of the run, which can be either "success" or "failure".
-5. *error_message*: The error message in case the run failed.
-6. *input_shape*: The shape of the input images, in the format (height, width).
-7. *sdates*: The dates for which the field segmentation was performed.
-8. *model_path*: The path to the trained model used for field segmentation.
-9. *n_fields*: The number of fields detected in the input images.
+3. *n_fields*: Number of fields segmented in the input images.

 ## Installation & Example Usage
 The module can be installed either by (1) cloning the repository and building the Docker image, or (2) by pulling the image from DockerHub.